QuentinRa/blog.quentinra.dev/special/ilo/tchat/ide/eclipse.md

 [Go back](../index.md)

 This page is supposed to help you if you're having issues while installing JavaFX and SceneBuilder in Eclipse.
-If you don't know were to start, you must follow the [official tutorial](https://openjfx.io/openjfx-docs/#IDE-Eclipse).
+If you don't know where to start, you must follow the [official tutorial](https://openjfx.io/openjfx-docs/#IDE-Eclipse).

 You may add notes below if needed,